Descriptive Summary

 Scope and Content of Collection

-Title: Charles Edward Stuart papers
+Title: Charles E. Stuart papers

 Date (inclusive): 1917-1942

-Collection number: 80067
+Collection Number: 80067

-Hoover Institution Archives
+Contributing Institution: Hoover Institution Library and Archives

-Abstract: Writings, correspondence, memoranda, reports, and clippings, relating to the fuel industries in the United States during and
+Abstract: Writings, correspondence, memoranda, reports, and clippings relating to the fuel industries in the United States during and

 after World War I, coal mining in the United States and the Soviet Union, and economic planning; and motion picture film of